ChesZy2810/Lemon-hacking/README.md

 1.Run php by typing "php"

-2.Run say by typing "ssh" and copy the link you get.
+2.Run ssh by typing "ssh" and copy the link you get.
 [NEW SESSION]

 3.Forward TCP comnections by typing "payload", choose a port of your own and the payload's name, it will take a little time to create and upload the payload with the specified port and name.